Data Protection Policy

 From time to time ARICON may pass personal data (including sensitive personal data where appropriate) to third parties, including local authorities, other public bodies (e.g. British Consulate in different countries), health care professionals, social activities providers, university/college/hotels providing conference venue, who will process the data:

-where necessary in connection with conference and social activities undertaken by delegates; to monitor delegate’s special needs and requirements; to obtain appropriate professional advice and insurance for ARICON;
+- where necessary in connection with conference and social activities undertaken by delegates; to monitor elegate’s special needs and requirements; to obtain appropriate professional advice and insurance for ARICON;

 8. Rights of Access to Personal Data